nbarrasson/aroworkshop/_entries/01-03 basic concepts.md

 ### Source-To-Image (S2I)

 Source-to-Image (S2I) is a toolkit and workflow for building reproducible container images from source code.
 S2I produces ready-to-run images by injecting source code into a container image and letting the container prepare that source code for execution.
 By creating self-assembling builder images, you can version and control your build environments exactly like you use container images to version your runtime environments.
-**You'll not use S2I in this workshop because you will rely on an external software factory: Azure DevOps.**

 ### Routes